FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 ## ./ip4_tunnels
 ### intel-xxv710
 #### avf
-##### dot1q--ethip4vxlan-l2bdscale1l2bd1vlan1vxlan
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q--ethip4vxlan-l2bdscale1l2bd1vlan1vxlan
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q--ethip4vxlan-l2bdscale1l2bd1vlan1vxlan
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q--ethip4vxlan-l2bdscale1l2bd1vlan1vxlan
-##### dot1q--ethip4vxlan-l2bdscale100l2bd100vlan100vxlan
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q--ethip4vxlan-l2bdscale100l2bd100vlan100vxlan
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q--ethip4vxlan-l2bdscale100l2bd100vlan100vxlan
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q--ethip4vxlan-l2bdscale100l2bd100vlan100vxlan
 ##### ethip4vxlan-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4vxlan-l2bdbasemaclrn
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4vxlan-l2bdbasemaclrn